ansible/workshops/exercises/ansible_f5/4.1-tower-job-template/README.md

 2. Click on the green ![templates link](images/add.png) button to create a new Credential

 3. Fill out the credential parameters as follows, and click `Save`
+   - Credential type: Network

   ![workshop credential link](images/ws_credential.png)

-## Step 2: Create/Migrate an Inventory
+## Step 2: Migrate an Inventory
-> TBD: we will decide whether we will move/migrate Ansible inventory into Ansible Tower manually, or it's taken care by Provisioner
 > Here we just showcase one way to migrate an inventory file from the Ansible Tower control node (awx-manage)

 1. In the Ansible web UI, navigate to the :guilabel:`Inventories` section using the left navigation bar.
 2. Click on the green ![templates link](images/add.png) button to create an empty inventory `Workshop Inventory`.